MWKSolution/python-cheat_sheet/Standard_Library/decorator.md

 ---

 ## Decorators with arguments
-Additional wrapper for decorator arguments
+Additional wrapper for decorator arguments.
+Argument must be given or "()" if default value is defined.
 ```python
 from functools import wraps